Doping: Russia's Olympic membership is 'fully reinstated'

 The International Olympic Commitee (IOC) announced on the day of the Winter Games' closing ceremony that, as long as "no additional Anti-Doping Rule Violations by members of the delegation" were uncovered, the suspension would be lifted.

-And so it has proven, after the Doping-Free Sport Unit confirmed all remaining test results from Russian athletes had come back negative.
+And so it has proven, after the Doping-Free Sport Unit (DFSU) confirmed all remaining test results from Russian athletes had come back negative.

 "The final notification of all remaining test results from the Olympic Athlete from Russia (OAR) delegation has been received from the DFSU," said an IOC statement released Wednesday.